-For nearly 20 years, RIM has been deeply committed to educating communities on the impact of food uncertainty and mobilizing resources to end hunger.
+For over 20 years, RIM has been deeply committed to educating communities on the impact of food uncertainty and mobilizing resources to end hunger.
 Los Angeles County is home to one of the largest incidences of hunger of any county in the nation, with an estimated 2 million people living with food insecurity.
-RIM’s 18-year commitment to the Los Angeles Regional Food Bank has allowed the company to provide over 285,000 meals to food-insecure individuals and families throughout the region.
+RIM’s 23-year commitment to the Los Angeles Regional Food Bank has allowed the company to provide over 285,000 meals to food-insecure individuals and families throughout the region.

 Investing in Education within the Community